-The Peer Tutoring Program is available to all Urban students who are having difficulties in a class due to challenging material, gaps in their preparation, or absences caused by illness.
-In weekly one-on-one meetings, Juniors and Seniors who have performed well in specific academic areas help their peers develop learning strategies, understand concepts, clear up misconceptions, and complete homework in all subjects.
-Peer tutors complete several hours of training before they begin weekly tutoring sessions which typically take place during study halls.
-Peer tutors possess a high degree of approachability and patience, as well as the ability to listen, ask questions, maintain confidentiality and problem-solve -- without necessarily solving any problems her/himself.
+The Peer Tutoring program is available to all Urban students who are having difficulties in a class due to challenging material, gaps in their preparation, or absences caused by illness.
+In weekly one-on-one meetings, 10th, 11th and 12th graders who have performed well in specific academic areas help their peers develop learning strategies, understand concepts, clear up misconceptions and complete homework in all subjects.
+Peer tutors complete several hours of training before they begin weekly tutoring sessions, which typically take place during study halls.
+Peer tutors possess a high degree of approachability and patience, as well as the ability to listen, ask questions, maintain confidentiality and problem-solve, without necessarily solving the problems themselves.

-The Senior Playwriting Workshop will meet during winter term.
+The Playwriting Workshop is for 12th graders and meets during winter term.
 With the help of exercises, play readings and regular deadlines, Workshop students will develop an original 10-minute play.
-This workshop is required for Seniors who want their plays to be eligible for inclusion in the spring One Act Festival.
-(Seniors Only) (Meets during T2)
+This workshop is required for 12th graders who want their plays to be eligible for inclusion in the spring One Act Festival.
+(12th Graders Only) (Meets during T2)

 Technical Theater Production and Design facilitates students who want to engage more fully in the crafting of theatrical productions.
 This course will focus on understanding the roles in all areas of technical design and stagecraft, including: scenic design and construction, costume design, sound design, lighting design, projection setup and design, and backstage assistance and stage management.
 Students will work individually and in small groups on class projects that will benefit their understanding of technical theater as well as benefit the current production that term.
-Following their training, students will have an opportunity to directly support one of Urban's many productions, which include Theater Production, Musical Theater Production, Peer Education Theater or the spring One Act Festival.
+Following their training, students will have an opportunity to directly support one of Urban's many productions, which include Theater Production, Musical Theater Production, Peer Education Theater or the spring One Acts Festival.
 (Meets yearlong during E1).